Do CB radios cause truck drivers to become distracted?

-The federal government recently passed a new nationwide law that makes it illegal for commercial vehicle drivers to use cell phones and mobile devices while driving.
+The federal government recently passed a new nationwide law that makes it illegal for commercial drivers to use handheld cell phones and mobile devices while driving.
 However, although truckers are now barred from text messaging and talking on a cell phone without a hands-free device, they are still allowed to use CB radios.
+Why is this?

 Could CB radios be distracting for drivers?